Update – My “Office 5S Gone Wrong” video has gotten more than 200,000 views on YouTube since I created it back in 2010…

 It featured a link to a news story from the UK that included the picture at left.
 An accounting firm was implementing “Office 5S” in a very top-down and, arguably, misguided way, including marking where your keyboard, phone, and computer monitor go.
 You might also remember my criticism of Kyocera's Office 5S program from 2008.

 This is an illustration of directly copying a tool without thinking through why that tool is helpful.
 Does it help to label where your phone or keyboard goes?
 Probably not.
 It's an example of directly copying tools from a factory in a way that might not be appropriate, it's also likely to tick people off in the organization.

 You might also have seen the first video animation that I did last week about the waste of getting new recycling bins.
 I've created a new video that shows what a “bad office 5S” scene might look like… something that's “L.A.M.E.” not Lean.

-Here is the new video, with the transcript below for those without sound or those who can’t play YouTube videos at work (but it’s much funnier hearing the computer voices, I think).
-I hope you don’t have anything like this going on in your organization.
-Scroll to the bottom of the post to add comments if you have any stories to share.
+Here is the new video, with the transcript below it for those without sound or those who can't play YouTube videos at work (but it's much funnier hearing the computer voices, I think).
+I hope you don't have anything like this going on in your organization.
+Add comments if you have any stories to share.

 Hello Anne, are you excited about our new Office 5S program?